M4n0zz/QuickRGBDS/README.md

 ### How to use

-Just drag and drop your .asm file on "Loader.bat".
-A ".hex" file will be generated, including your compiled HEX payload in text format.
+Simply drag and drop your .asm file (it should be located in a different folder) onto Loader.bat.
+This will generate a .hex file containing your compiled HEX payload in text format.
-For even easier use, you can create a shortcut of "Loader.bat" and drag your files on it.
+For even easier access, you can create a shortcut to Loader.bat and drag your .asm files onto the shortcut instead.

 ### Warning
-Never store your files into QuickRGBDS folder, since it always deletes both the .asm and .hex files after compilation.
-Make sure you load them from a different directory!
+Never store your files inside QuickRGBDS folder.
+It always deletes both the .asm and .hex files after compilation, so make sure you load them from a different directory!

 ----

-Refer to [this assembly script](https://github.com/M4n0zz/QuickRGBDS/blob/main/HowTo.asm) for a complete example.
+### New to RGBDS?

+See [HowTo.asm](https://github.com/M4n0zz/QuickRGBDS/blob/main/HowTo.asm) for a minimal example on how to create an ACE payload!

 ----

-If you need to transform a .map or a .sym file to an .inc one, you can try [this python script](https://github.com/M4n0zz/QuickRGBDS/blob/main/mapsymtoinc.py).
+If you need to convert a .map or .sym file into an .inc file, you can use [this python script](https://github.com/M4n0zz/QuickRGBDS/blob/main/mapsymtoinc.py).
-Put both .sym or .map and python files in the same directory and run the script.
+Just place the .map or .sym file and the Python script in the same folder, then run the script to generate the .inc file.

 ----